-For non-urgent care claims, we will tell the physician and/or hospital the number of approved inpatient days, or the care that we approve for other services that must have precertification.
-We will make our decision within 15 days of receipt of the preservice claim.
+For non-urgent care claims, we will tell the physician and/or hospital the number of approved inpatient days, or the care that we approve for other services that must have preauthorization.
+We will make our decision within 15 days of receipt of the pre-service claim.